20 Best Things To Do in Koh Phi Phi (Beyond Maya Bay)

 20 Best Things to Do in Koh Phi Phi

-No trip to Koh Phi Phi is complete without seeing Maya Bay.
-This perfect curve of white sand framed by 100-metre limestone cliffs on Koh Phi Phi Le is what turned the island into a global icon.
-Over-tourism once forced its closure for coral and environmental restoration, but it has since reopened under strict visitor limits.
+No trip to Koh Phi Phi is complete without booking a Maya Bay speedboat tour.
+After all, this beach, perfectly framed by 100-meter high limestone cliffs, is what turned the islands into a global icon.
+Over-tourism forced its closure between 2018-2022, but it has since reopened under much more sustainable policies.

 Speedboat tour to Maya Bay